 But if you don’t know much about roofing the vast range of choices can feel overwhelming and make it difficult to decide what to do.
 Even the most basic of decisions such as how to choose a roofing contractor can seem almost impossible.

-However, if you approach it systematically and find out a few basic facts you will be able to slowly identify the best contractor for your needs.
+However, if you approach it systematically, you’ll be able to identify the best contractor for your needs.

-Here’s a guide to some of the most vital questions you should always ask when you are selecting a roofing contractor.
+Here’s a guide to some of the most vital questions when selecting a roofing contractor.